 Clark Neily is vice president for criminal justice at the Cato Institute.
 His areas of interest include constitutional law, overcriminalization, civil forfeiture, police accountability, and gun rights.
 Neily is the author of Terms of Engagement: How Our Courts Should Enforce the Constitution’s Promise of Limited Government.
+He also contributed a chapter to libertarianism.org’s Visions of Liberty.
 His writing has appeared in the Wall Street Journal, Forbes, and National Review Online, as well as various law reviews, including the Harvard Journal of Law and Public Policy, George Mason Law Review, Georgetown Journal of Law and Public Policy, NYU Journal of Law and Liberty, and Texas Review of Law and Politics.
 Neily is a frequent guest speaker and lecturer for the Federalist Society, Institute for Humane Studies, and American Constitution Society.

 Before joining Cato in 2017, Neily was a senior attorney and constitutional litigator at the Institute for Justice and director of the Institute’s Center for Judicial Engagement.
 He is also an adjunct professor at George Mason University’s Antonin Scalia Law School, where he teaches constitutional litigation and public‐interest law.